baburciu/Documentation/docs/KVM_usage.md

 [boburciu@r220 ~]$
 ```

 ## II.
-How to create Linux iso for unnatended install:
+How to create Linux ISO for unattended install:

  ### - Using the project [linux-unattended-installation](https://github.com/coreprocess/linux-unattended-installation)
 [boburciu@r220 ~]$ ` ssh boburciu@192.168.122.64 `